chandanhpcic/docs/source/manual/how-tos/wireguard-selective-routing.rst

 Introduction
 ------------

-This how-to is designed to assist with setting up WireGuard on OPNsense to use selective routing to an external VPN peer - most commonly to an external VPN provider.
+This how-to is designed to assist with setting up WireGuard on Reticen8 to use selective routing to an external VPN peer - most commonly to an external VPN provider.

 These circumstances may apply where only certain local hosts are intended to use the VPN tunnel.
 Or it could apply where multiple connections to the VPN provider are desired, with each connection intended to be used by different specific local hosts.

-This how-to focuses on the configuration of OPNsense.
+This how-to focuses on the configuration of Reticen8.
 You will also have to configure the peer at your VPN provider - consult your VPN provider’s documentation as to how to do that.

-Your OPNsense WireGuard Instance public key will need to be registered with your VPN provider, and you will need to get your VPN provider’s endpoint public key and the VPN tunnel IP provided for your WireGuard Instance by your VPN provider.
+Your Reticen8 WireGuard Instance public key will need to be registered with your VPN provider, and you will need to get your VPN provider’s endpoint public key and the VPN tunnel IP provided for your WireGuard Instance by your VPN provider.
 In some cases, you will not be able to get the Peer public key and VPN tunnel IP until you register your WireGuard Instance public key.
-In that case, create the OPNsense Instance configuration first, using a dummy tunnel IP and no peer selected, so that the public key is generated, and then update the configuration later once the other information is known.
+In that case, create the Reticen8 Instance configuration first, using a dummy tunnel IP and no peer selected, so that the public key is generated, and then update the configuration later once the other information is known.

 For an example of configuring the peer at a VPN provider (Mullvad), see Step 1 of the how-to :doc:`wireguard-client-mullvad`.